morngrar/covidcapitalist/README.md

         py main.py

 ### Linux
-Clone the repo and run `main-py` from that directory.
+Clone the repo and run `main.py` from that directory.

 If your distro is modern, python 3 should be your default python instance, and `python main.py` should work.